pas-campitiello/python/3-15-ExeForNewLanguage.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Namespace):
 > In computing, a namespace is a set of symbols that are used to organize objects of various kinds, so that these objects may be referred to by name.
 Prominent examples include:
-- file systems are namespaces that assign names to files;[1]
+- file systems are namespaces that assign names to files;
-- some programming languages organize their variables and subroutines in namespaces;[2][3][4]
+- some programming languages organize their variables and subroutines in namespaces;
 - computer networks and distributed systems assign names to resources, such as computers, printers, websites, (remote) files, etc.

 > For many programming languages, namespace is a context for their identifiers.
 In an operating system, an example of namespace is a directory.
-Each name in a directory uniquely identifies one file or subdirectory, but one file may have the same name multiple times.[9]
+Each name in a directory uniquely identifies one file or subdirectory, but one file may have the same name multiple times.

 > As a rule, names in a namespace cannot have more than one meaning; that is, different meanings cannot share the same name in the same namespace.
 A namespace is also called a context, because the same name in different namespaces can have different meanings, each one appropriate for its namespace.